lepisma/lepisma.github.io/_posts/2014-11-25-interstellar-tesseract.md

 </blockquote>

 Counterintuitive, these might seem.
 But its nice, intuition isn't fun (nor is helpful, talk *Quantum mech* if you want a debate).
 What (hypothetically) if we ourselves are on some higher dimension bandwagon and are treating someone's time as our space ?

-*"How would a lower (or higher) dimensional space be like ?
-No, that's not possible."*

-If you were born on a gas giant, you would have asked *"How can life be on terrestrial planets ?"*.
+*"How would a lower (or higher) dimensional space be like?
+No, that's not possible."* If you were born on a gas giant, you would have asked *"How can life be on terrestrial planets ?"*.

 ---